 We can also use feel in progressive tenses to talk about how we feel physically or emotionally.

 - ‘How are you feeling?’
 ‘I’m not feeling very well.’

 - I was feeling very weak after the operation.

-The verbs hear and smell can also be used as action verbs with a different meaning.
+The verbs hear and smell can also be used as action verbs with different meanings.